sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 | Decision Tree	| 0.054168	| 0.172992	| 0.948531	| 0.945443 |
 | XGBoost	| 0.056552	| 0.186158	| 0.946266 |	0.943042 |

+The **Mean Squared Error** measures an average of the squared differences between the estimated values and actual values of `Salary`.
+A lower mean squared error indicates that model predictions are closer to the actual values on average, which is a measure of accuracy.

+The **Mean Absolute Error** is another measure of model error between these paired observations.
+As it follows, a lower mean absolute error indicates better accuracy in predicting `Salary`.

+The **Coefficient of Determination (R-squared)** measures the proportion of variance in `Salary` that is explained by the model.
+These values usually range from 0 to 1.
+A model with a higher coefficient of determination provides a better fit to the data.

+The **Adjusted Coefficient of Determination (Adjusted R-squared)** accounts for overfitting by penalizing the addition of independent variables to a model.
+Similar to R-squared, an adjusted R-squared value close to 1 indicates a good model fit.

+The random forest model is the best of the four models.
+It has the lowest mean squared error and lowest mean absolute error of the models.
+The random forest model also has the greatest standard and adjusted coefficients of determination (R-squared and Adjusted R-squared).